 Research the tech you may need to train your drivers on.

 Range anxiety is a valid reason to be weary of adding EVs to your fleet, but tech today can help ease a lot of that anxiety.
-Find charging stations instantly on apps like PlugShare, ChargeHub, even Google Maps, which allow you to search for “EV charging stations near me.”
+Find charging stations instantly on apps like PlugShare, EVgo, Electrify America, Chargeway, even Google Maps, which allow you to search for “EV charging stations near me.”
 To pay for the charging, you can usually use an app like ChargePoint or EVgo.
 Not only can the apps estimate the cost of a full charge, but they can predict how many miles you’ll be able to go on that charge.
 EV charging locations are often at convenient places like Walgreens and Kroger.
+There are also an increasing amount of public charging stations at shopping malls, universities, and more.

 What’s on the market for EV fleets?